-This is a non-proprietary Cryptographic Module Security Policy for the Firewall Enterprise Control Center Virtual Appliance from McAfee, Inc. This Security Policy describes how the Firewall Enterprise Control Center Virtual Appliance meets the security requirements of Federal Information Processing Standards (FIPS) Publication 140-2, which details the U.S. and Canadian Government requirements for cryptographic modules.
-More information about the FIPS 140-2 standard and validation program is available on the National Institute of Standards and Technology (NIST) and the Communications Security Establishment Module Validation (CMVP) Canada (CSEC) Cryptographic Program website at http://csrc.nist.gov/groups/STM/cmvp.
+This is a non-proprietary Cryptographic Module Security Policy for the Firewall Enterprise Control Center from McAfee, Inc..
+This Security Policy describes how the Firewall Enterprise Control Center meets the security requirements of Federal Information Processing Standards (FIPS) Publication 140-2, which details the U.S. and Canadian Government requirements for cryptographic modules.
+More information about the FIPS 140-2 standard and validation program is available on the National Institute of Standards and Technology (NIST) and the Communications Security Establishment Canada (CSEC) Cryptographic Module Validation Program (CMVP) website at http://csrc.nist.gov/groups/STM/cmvp.

 This document also describes how to run the module in a secure FIPS-Approved mode of operation.
-This policy was prepared as part of the Level 1 FIPS 140-2 validation of the module.
-The Firewall Enterprise Control Center Virtual Appliance is referred to in this document as the Control Center, the MFECC, the virtual appliance, the crypto-module or the module.
+This policy was prepared as part of the Level 2 FIPS 140-2 validation of the module.
+The Firewall Enterprise Control Center is referred to in this document as Control Center crypto-module, or the module.